mikbe/commandable/README.md

     # Commandable.execute(ARGV, :silent)

 I actually prefer to create a separate file for my **Commandable** configuration and load it in my main app file in the `lib` directory.
-Again, take a look at `Widget` to see what I mean.

-You can get a copy of widget by running `commandable widget [path]` and it will copy the example app to the directory you specify.

 ## In closing... ##